 Good Friday opening for Longford’s newest restaurant ‘Take Two’

-Megan McVeigh, Kate O'Connor, David Dowd, Angela Leneghan, Maura Cawley at the opening of Take Two in Longford town earlier today.
+Megan McVeigh, Kate O'Connor, David Dowd, Angela Leneghan, Maura Cawley at the opening of Take Two in Longford town on Good Friday.
 Photo by Shelley Corcoran

-It is most likely a first for a Good Friday in Longford today as local restaurateur David Dowd opened the doors to his new eatery and guest house on Earl Street earlier.
+It was most likely a first for a Good Friday in Longford as local restaurateur David Dowd opened the doors to his new eatery on Earl Street last Friday afternoon.

 The Longford native is no stranger to the business having successfully run Tús Nua in Newtownforbes for the last five years.